 Dear President Fingerhut,

-- Gaza war pushes some to the left of J Street
+- Gaza Op Pushes Some Left of J Street

 As a former Hillel director it pains me to declare in the strongest possible language my objection to – and disappointment at - Hillel International’s Israel Guidelines.